mzattera/v4j/docs/index.md

 - Unless stated otherwise, pieces of transliterated Voynich script I quote use the "Basic Eva" as transliteration alphabet and are enclosed in single quotes (e.g. 'qockhey').

 - A **token** in a text is a single sequence of characters, separated by spaces.
-The list of **terms** is the list of tokens, without repetitions.
+The list of **terms** is the list of tokens without repetitions.
 In other words, a token is an instance of a term.
 For example; the below line in the Voynich

   ```